-The courses of instruction offered by the School of Education are organized into departments which sponsor a wide array of specialization possibilities for students.
+The courses of instruction offered by the School of Education are organized into departments that sponsor a wide array of specialization possibilities for students.
 The departments, centers, and laboratories are as follows:

-- Department of Early Childhood, Elementary and Special Education - Department of Health, Physical Education and Exercise Science - Department of Secondary Education and School Leadership - The H.H.
-Bozeman Integrated Media/Resource Center - The Center for Professional Development - The Student Volunteer Center - The Praxis I Instructional Laboratory - The Child Development Laboratory
+- Department of Early Childhood, Elementary and Special Education - · Department of Health, Physical Education and Exercise Science - · Department of Secondary Education and School Leadership - The H.H.
+Bozeman Resource Center - The Office of Clinical Experiences and Student Services - · The Student Volunteer Center

+- · The Praxis Instructional Laboratory - · The Child Development Laboratory

-The licensure and degree requirements for all programs offered by the School of Education may be revised due to the Virginia Department of Education's regulations, Norfolk State University requirements or regional and national accreditation standards.
+The licensure and degree requirements for all programs offered by the School of Education may be revised due to the Virginia Department of Education's regulations, Norfolk State University requirements, or regional and national accreditation standards.
 Department heads and faculty advisors will inform students of the most current information due to changes from any of the agencies which may be different than the information in this catalog.